huytd/manga-frame-detect-opencv/README.md

 ## Tutorial

-For more about the implementaion, please see [Main.ipynb](Main.ipynb] the detailed tutorial.
+For more about the implementaion, please see [Main.ipynb](Main.ipynb) the detailed tutorial.